FEM.Geometry package

 Returns:

-List of border conditions that can be concatenated or assigned to the geometry
+List of boundary conditions that can be concatenated or assigned to the geometry

 Return type: